digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ## Changing locking mode (Smartshield models only)

 In the Smartshield models of AU Falcon (Late Series 1 - Series 3), a locking mode can be specified using a factory remote.
-Note that this does *not* work on any known aftermarket remote, only the Ford OEM Remotes.
 To change the remote mode, simply hold down the lock and unlock buttons at the same time for approximately 3-5 seconds, the car will acknowledge with a flash of the indicators.
 The 2 modes available are:

 - Single press (one press of the unlock button unlocks all doors)
 - Double press (one press of the unlock button unlocks the drivers door only, another press unlocks the remaining doors)

+> No known aftermarket remote is able to change the locking mode of the AU Falcon at time of writing {: .block-note}

 ## Aftermarket replacements